How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Lighting Water Features With Surrounding Landscaping

-You don’t need to overdo it.
-Lighting around the edge of the pond, highlighting protruding rocks, or small channels is an important safety consideration that doesn’t have to be garish or harsh.
 Hiding lights among rocks around the pond can be a great way to provide subdued, but effective, lighting.
 Many restaurants or event halls with ponds tend to have bridges over the water.
 Place lights along the bridge to highlight the edges of the water while creating a romantic feel.

 Coloured filters on the lights can also be quite nice.
 Subtle blues or yellows can provide natural tones to glow from the surface.
 A silvery blue is great for creating that moon on the surface of the pond look that’s so appealing at night.
+Avoid colours that are too bright or bold, particularly for commercial properties.

 Keep Your Hot Tub Looking Romantic Even After Dark